Frequently Asked Questions

 - When are deposits and final payments due?

-The deposit is usually sent in with the reservation form.
+The deposit can be sent in with the reservation form or fill out the reservation form on our website and it will come to us via our email.
 The deposit confirms your week.
 The balance is due 45 days prior to the beginning of your week.
 There will be no refunds after this point and you should always take out trip insurance in case you can’t make it for whatever reason.
 We do not send you a bill, and prefer checks instead of credit cards.